SoulOfMo/SoulOfMo/README.md

 - 👋 Hi, I’m @SoulOfMo
 - 👀 I’m interested in fontend web development
-- 🌱 I’m currently learning HTML, CSS
+- 🌱 I’m currently learning HTML, CSS and JS
 - 💞️ I’m looking to collaborate on any fontend project
 - 📫 How to reach me morinsultan@gmail.com